RuboCoping with legacy: Bring your Ruby code up to Standard

 )—don’t forget to clear focused tests (to make sure CI runs the whole test suite).

-We put such cops into a .rubocop_strict.yml
+We put cops like this into a .rubocop_strict.yml

 configuration file like this:

-Lint/Debugger: # don't leave binding.pry
+Lint/Debugger: # don't leave binding.pry or debugger

 Enabled: true